-In other words, the State Department has set out to duplicate in its own way and at its own pace what Moscow did with the Hungarian revolution in 1956.
+NEW YORK - Dr. Linus An emergency protest rally, Pauling, internationally known chaired by a local leader of the Nobel Prize-winning scientist Socialist Party-Social Demoand leading proponent of a nu- cratic Federation, was called on clear-test ban, will speak on Oct.
+10 following these inciworld disarmament at a United dents.
+Referring to the appeal Nations Day Rally here spon- made to various organizations sored by the Greater New York to participate in a joint defense Committee for a Sane Nuclear of free speech and free elections, Policy the Grand Ballroom of the declared: "We must stop this Hotel Commodore, Monday, Oct. vandalism cooperatively, and In other words, the State Department has set out to duplicate in its own way and at its own pace what Moscow did with the Hungarian revolution in 1956.
 If the State Department has its way, Cuba will become the Hungary of the Western Hemisphere.
 You Don't Buy These in a Hardware Store One band of 27 counter-revolutionaries embarked from Miami, Florida, and landed near Moa on Oct.
 4. They carried American arms and wore American uniforms issued during World War II.
 Another band of 102, captured in the Escambray mountains, had received equipment by parachute from planes evidently based in Florida.
 Here is a partial inventory of the arms carried by the two bands when they were overwhelmed by government forces: 24 M-2 carbines.
 12 M-3 machine guns.
 10 Browning automatic rifles.
-(Continued on Page 3) Protest Racists Assaults On Los Angeles Students In the name of the Ku Klux will continue, and somebody Klan and the White American might get killed."
-The meeting called on city Citizens Council, hooligans heaved a brick through the authorities "to launch an allwindows of the Students for out investigation into the origins Wisconsin: (presidential elecnear Los Angeles City College. forces that threaten the rights The windows bore large pic- of all Americans to speak and Write-in votes for Farrell Dobbs and Myra Tanner Weiss tures of the SWP presidential assemble freely and peaceably." are urged in all other states.
-Also, in Illinois write in Howin the 23rd District.
+(Continued on Page 3) Protest Racists Assaults On Los Angeles Students In the name of the Ku Klux | will continue, and somebody Klan and the White American might get killed.'
+Citizens Council, hooligans The meeting called on city heaved a brick through the authorities "to launch an allwindows of the Students for out investigation into the origins Dobbs and Weiss headquarters and activities of these criminal near Los Angeles City College. forces that threaten the rights The windows bore large pic- of all Americans to speak and tures of the SWP presidential assemble freely and peaceably." candidates and of Erroll Banks, A second protest rally is sched-Negro candidate for Congress uled for Oct.
+18. in the 23rd District.